Henry Macandrew: Cambrai

-Macandrew's division next saw action on 20 November with the start of the Battle of Cambrai.
+Macandrew's division next saw action on 20 November, with the start of the Battle of Cambrai.
 The cavalry divisions were expected to break through gaps in the German line caused by attacking British infantry and tanks.
-5th Cavalry Division was allotted to cross the Dunkirk-Scheldt Canal at Masnieres and Marcoing to capture river crossings over the Sensée near Paillencourt.
+The 5th Cavalry Division was allotted to cross the Dunkirk-Scheldt Canal at Masnieres and Marcoing to capture river crossings over the Sensée near Paillencourt.
 By the afternoon Macandrew's brigades had reached both Masnieres and Marcoing, and small parts of the division succeeded in crossing the canal.
-In many cases the infantry had not pushed back the German defenders as expected and the cavalry were too cumbersome to react to new weaknesses in the enemy lines.
-Unable to advance further, Macandrew's division stayed near the canal overnight and in the afternoon of 21 November attempted to make crossings again.
-These were, however, broken up by German counter-attacks and in the morning of 22 November the division was withdrawn to Fins.
+Difficulties arose when parts of the attacking force failed to push the Germans back.
+Logistically cumbersome, the cavalry was unable to divert to other areas where gaps in the line had been made.
+The 5th Cavalry Division stayed near the canal overnight and in the afternoon of 21 November again attempted to make crossings.
+These were broken up by German counter-attacks and in the morning of 22 November the division was withdrawn to Fins.

 The advance was called off on 27 November, although the cavalry saw further service defending against the subsequent German counter-attack.
 On 30 November, Macandrew's division returned to Villers-Faucon, near where the Germans had attacked and retaken Gauche Wood.
 Macandrew worked with the Guards Division and tank support to push the Germans back out of the heavily defended wood, succeeding on 1 December; it was intended to capture Villers-Guislain beyond the wood as well, but this was not done because of the heavy German defences around it, and the British instead fortified Gauche Wood.

 Macandrew, who had observed the 1st Cavalry Division as it failed to break through during the earlier British advance, wrote a report to Haig criticising the communications between the different British units in the attack, and identified a lack of "vigour and determination" in the cavalry brigade and regimental commanders.
 Haig agreed with Macandrew's assessment.
 On 1 January 1918 Macandrew was created a Companion of the Order of the Bath.